SOL1archive/Fin-Data-Denoising/README.md

 # Fin-Data-Denoising
 Finance data denoising with MA, EMA, bilateral filter, AE(CNN Stacked, LSTM Stacked)

-This project is focusing on denosing financial time series data and finding out which denoising method has good performanc.
+This project is focusing on denosing financial time series data and finding out which denoising method has good performance.
 The main idea is from [this blog post](https://www.qraftec.com/insights-korean/2019/3/6/deep-time-series-denosier).
 Implementing the result of the post is the goal of this project.

 Mid-Result
 - [AutoEncoder Test](./autoencoder-test.ipynb)